 About an hour and a half after we set sail we passed the Lorelei Rock.
 This is a huge, slate rock that rises 400 feet straight up at a very hazardous point at the river.
 The Lorelei legend was made famous by a poem by Heinrich Hesse.
 According to the legend, the beautiful siren Lorelei would sit atop the rock and sing.
 Sailors would be distracted by the nymph's hypnotic singing and not pay attention to their work, and their ships would be destroyed on the rocks below.

-It's true that many ships have fallen victim to the jagged rocks in the narrow, winding gorge.
+It's true, many ships have fallen victim to the jagged rocks in the narrow, winding gorge in days gone bye.
 No need to worry now, though.
 They've widened it to make it safer.